5 agencies representing 15 jurisdictions in 4 states

-Each jurisdiction is paired with one professional and one lived experience guide.
-The guides are crucial to the process and bring broad and deep expertise ofthe child welfare system from inside and out, with professional and sometimes overlapping personal experience.
-Their contributions offer the needed bookends of our systems change perspective – from the widest view historically and geographically, to the most intimate and persona.
+Each jurisdiction was paired with one professional and one lived experience guide.
+The guides were crucial to the process and brought broad and deep expertise of the child welfare system from inside and out, with professional and sometimes overlapping personal experience.
+Their contributions offered the needed bookends of our systems change perspective – from the widest view historically and geographically, to the most intimate and personal.

-Team Alia, the Cohort agency leaders, and every Cohort guide are committed to bringing UnSystem concepts, principles, and practices to reality on an agency and community-wide level.
+Team Alia, the Cohort agency leaders, and every Cohort guide committed to bringing UnSystem concepts, principles, and practices to reality on an agency and community-wide level.

 Cohort founded on interdisciplinary design

 Based on Ten of Ten for Kids, a 3 ½-day human centered design event Alia held in May 2017, a broad and deep cross-section of those who care about and are affected by the child welfare system, in all their wisdom, were able to come up with an answer to the question we should have asked in the first place.
 Rather than, “How might we build a child welfare system that actually works for children and families?” they answered this more poignant query: “When families struggle, how can we best help keep them safe and together?”
 Families are the perfect design of a “child welfare system,” and we see now that our job as a community is to support the system that every child is already born into!
 No need to spend time creating something new, we only need to find ways to redesign the machine we’ve created to do healing and connecting and supporting work, not separating and punishing.

 From the Ten of Ten for Kids resounding theme of strengthening families rather than current systems, the concept of an UnSystem was developed.
 The following are the Guiding Principles of an UnSystem, identified with continued conversations and information gathering after Ten of Ten for Kids:

 Because the Guiding Principles are signals we are headed in the right direction and not a prescriptive practice model, Alia first planned to test each idea separately in partnering agencies across the country, developing practice approaches and sharing our learnings bit by bit.